MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-promoted-actions.md

 You can promote any command from the existing actions menus to the ribbon.
 If there are no promoted actions, the ribbon remains hidden.
 To promote an action on the Home tab, you set the **Promoted** property of the action.
 If you want to display the action only on the Home tab, then you add an extra step to set the **PromotedOnly** property.
 For more information, see [Promoted Property](properties/devenv-promoted-property.md) and [PromotedOnly Property](properties/devenv-promotedonly-property.md). <!---->

 Promoted actions can be grouped.
 You can add promoted actions by different grouped categories.
-Typically, promoted actions are displayed in the ribbon of the role center client.
+Typically, promoted actions are displayed in the ribbon of a page.
 You can organize promoted actions into different categories, where each category is indicated by a caption in the ribbon.
 You define up to 10 categories for a page.
 The following figure illustrates a page that has promoted actions under the following categories.

 - New Document
 - Request Approval